yoonai1993/learningpython/README.md

 # learningpython
-about basic knowledg and some projects
+about basic knowledge and some projects